Memory

 The entity graph

 Every memory entry is automatically linked to entities (people, projects, places, dates) that appear in the content.
-This turns your memories into a graph you can traverse.
+This turns your memories into a graph you can explore.

 Two extraction paths: